-- Flour a surface and hand knead the dough for 2-3 minutes.
+- Flour a surface and hand-knead the dough for 2 to 3 minutes.
 At this point, the dough should be elastic and have a shiny appearance.

 - Place in a bowl and cover with a towel.
 Place near the oven.
 The heat will allow for the dough to rise rapidly.

 - While you're waiting for the next 15 minutes for the dough to rise, prepare the filling.
 Grate your cheeses, shred any large pieces of leftover chicken and wash the spinach.